demetrio812/nativescript-ibeacon/README.md

 import {NativescriptIbeacon, BeaconCallback, BeaconLocationOptions, BeaconLocationOptionsIOSAuthType, BeaconLocationOptionsAndroidAuthType, BeaconRegion, Beacon } from 'nativescript-ibeacon';

 let callback: BeaconCallback = {
+    onBeaconManagerReady(): void {
+        // start ranging and/or monitoring only when the beacon manager is ready this.nativescriptIbeacon.startRanging(this.region);
+        this.nativescriptIbeacon.startMonitoring(this.region);
+    },
     didRangeBeaconsInRegion: function(region: BeaconRegion, beacons: Beacon[]) {

     },